topitbopit/Redline/README.md

 Open up an issue or DM me if a module description isn't clear
 **Why won't Redline execute?**
 Make sure your executor is supported.
 Open up an issue / DM me of the error you get.

+## Supported executors
+- Synapse X, fully tested
+- Comet, fully tested
+- Fluxus, fully tested
+Others may work and will be tested soon.

 ## Modules

 ### Combat